tolgakurt/showcase/tetris2048/README.md

 $ npm start
 ```

-## Short summary of the components
+## Short summary of the custom components
 `Tile` is a stateless component that takes care of rendering a tile.
 A tile is a 106px by 106px square which shows a number with the relevant style.

 `Board` is also a stateless component that generates the `Tile` components and determines their position on the screen.